 Edvest Gives You More Choice

-Choose from a variety of investments that fit your timeline and investment goals, including age-based investment options, an all-in-one portfolio series, intended for those saving for college.
+Choose from a variety of investments that fit your timeline and investment goals, including Enrollment Year Investment Portfolios, an all-in-one portfolio series, intended for those saving for college.
 The allocation shifts from aggressive to conservative investments as your child approaches college age.
 Use the money at any state or private college, technical school, community college, professional school, or graduate school that offers financial aid — even schools outside the US.
 Make qualified withdrawals free from tax on not just tuition, but certain room and board, computers and related technology expenses, books, equipment and supplies.
-In addition, up to $10,000 annually can be used toward K-12 school tuition per student from all 529 plans.
+In addition, up to $10,000 annually can be used toward K-12 school tuition per student from all 529 plans1.

 Don’t Choose Between College and Retirement